Friends of the University Music Scholarship

 If documentation is not provided your application will not be processed.
 Please have all required documents available for upload as PDF, DOC, DOCX, JPEG, or JPG files prior to completing the online application process.

-The scholarship currently provides a total benefit of $4,000 to be paid in two equal payments of $2,000 following the relevant semester census dates.
+The scholarship provides a benefit of $4,000, paid as $2,000 following the semester one and two census dates.

 Selection is a competitive process and will be based on assessment of the scholarship application and any required supporting documents.
 Academic merit will be taken into consideration.